Our procurement commitment

 On Tenders Electronic Daily (TED) you can find adverts and notices for tenders and contracts.

-ProContract is the online tool we use to contract all of our major purchases, those over £50,000.
-We require all prospective suppliers for these major purchases to register and use ProContract.
-This is completely free and it takes only a few minutes to register.
-Once registered as a supplier, you can receive details of opportunities within the categories you have registered your business against.
+We require all prospective suppliers for these major purchases to register and use Bravo.
+This is free of charge and it takes only a few minutes to register.
+Once registered as a supplier, you can receive details of opportunities in the categories you have registered.
+Please note, when you select a category, if it is preceded with ‘##’, this indicates that the category is not one of our approved categories, but it may still be used in some circumstances.

-The government has set a target for 25% of central government spend to go to small and medium-sized enterprises (SMEs) by 2015.
+The government has set a target for 33% of central government buying to go to small businesses by 2020.
 We are committed to supporting this target and look to ensure a fair and equal opportunity for all to bid for our contracts.
-We also encourage our larger suppliers to consider SMEs within their sub-contracting opportunities An online course - Winning the Contract - is available to help suppliers identify opportunities to supply the public sector with hints and tips on the bidding process.
+We also encourage our larger suppliers to consider small and medium sized enterprises (SMEs) in their sub-contracting opportunities.

 Sustainability considerations within procurement